Has anyone ever told you, “There are no wrong answers to these questions”?

-One school day, 45 years ago, I was asked to publicly announce my score on a ten question biology pop quiz.
-“6” I said, and loud gasps were heard in the classroom.
+45 years ago, a teacher asked me to publicly announce my score on a ten question biology pop quiz.
+“6” I said, and there were loud gasps in the classroom.
 The class of twenty-three students was shocked.
-Segar (we were all addressed by our last names) was supposed to be smarter than that.
+They thought Segar (we were all addressed by our last names) was smarter than that.
 Although it has lost its emotional impact, I still remember the shame I felt at that moment.

 I suspect that most people can remember, all too well, similar experiences during their childhood.
 Setting up people for shame about their performance is, sadly, a far too common occurrence that can have a serious effect on one’s feelings of self-worth later in life.